FirebirdGaming/Wasteland-Genesis/README.md

 <h5>Step 12.a - Alternative method to add Bodyslide Output</h5>

-An alternative method to do this is to copy (Ctrl+C) the Bodyslide Output file (From your Nexus folder), open mods in your Wasteland Genesis install file
+An alternative method to do this is to copy (Ctrl+C) the Bodyslide Output file (From your Nexus folder), open the 'mods' folder in your Wasteland Genesis install file

 ![image39](https://github.com/user-attachments/assets/fb8e544b-51f3-4e41-bafc-1bbb9f7b47aa)